nextstrain/ncov/narratives/ncov_draft.md

 <br>

-These three samples are [known to come from a single family](https://twitter.com/JingLu_LuJing/status/1220143773532880896), and likely represent human to human transmission.
+These three samples are [known to come from a single family](https://twitter.com/JingLu_LuJing/status/1220143773532880896), and likely represent human-to-human transmission.

 <br>